BDC Hamburger Icon

 2. What’s the web developer’s research process like?

-Your developer should dig deeper into your business to ensure the website can support its needs.
+Your developer should dig deeper into your business to make certain the website can support its needs.

 Ask the following questions about their research process: